OctopusDeploy/docs/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-azure-active-directory/index.md

 It is these values and variables that we will be discussing below.

-## Step 1: Get the DNS name of your Service Fabric cluster {#ConnectingSecurelywithAad-Step1:GettheDnsName}

-The following steps will need the DNS name of your Service Fabric cluster.

-The DNS name for Azure Service Fabric clusters can be found as the "Client connection endpoint" field on the "Overview" tab of your Azure Service Fabric cluster in the Azure portal.

-An example of a Service Fabric cluster's DNS name is: `democtopus-sf1-secure.australiasoutheast.cloudapp.azure.com`

-## Step 2: Configure the Service Fabric cluster to use Azure Active Directory {#ConnectingSecurelywithAad-Step2:ConfiguretheServiceFabriccluster}
+## Step 1: Configure the Service Fabric cluster to use Azure Active Directory {#ConnectingSecurelywithAad-Step1:ConfiguretheServiceFabriccluster}

 The Azure Portal supports adding an AAD user to an AAD app (ie. a Service Fabric cluster application).
 So Octopus can authenticate using AAD with user credentials _(NOTE: At the time of writing (March 22nd, 2017), user credentials are the only supported method of authentication with SF and AAD.
 Client application credentials are not yet supported)_.
 We therefore need to setup an AAD user and grant them permissions to access our Service Fabric cluster, via an AAD app.
 This section will discuss how to do this.